Springe zum Hauptinhalt

 Abstract

-While current approaches to digital image processing within the context of machine learning and deep learning are motivated by biological processes within the human brain, they are, however, also limited due to the current state of the art of input and output devices as well as the algorithms that are concerned with the processing of their data.
-In order to generate digital images from real-world scenes, the utilized digital images' underlying lattice formats are predominantly based on rectangular or square structures.
-Yet, the human visual perception system suggests an alternative approach that manifests itself within the sensory cells of the human eye in the form of hexagonal arrangements.
+While current approaches to digital image processing in the context of deep learning are motivated by biological processes in the human brain, they are, however, also limited due to the current state of the art of input and output devices.
+To generate images from real-world scenes, the underlying lattice formats are predominantly based on rectangular or square structures.
+Yet, the human visual perception system suggests an alternative approach that manifests itself in the sensory cells of the human eye in the form of hexagonal arrangements.

-This contribution is therefore concerned with the design, the implementation, and the evaluation of hexagonal solutions to currently developed approaches in the form of hexagonal deep neural networks.
-For this purpose, the respectively realized hexagonal functionality had to be built from the ground up as hexagonal counterparts to otherwise conventional, square lattice format based image processing and deep learning based systems.
-Furthermore, hexagonal equivalents for artificial neural network based operations, layers, as well as models and architectures had to be realized.
+This contribution is therefore concerned with the design, implementation, and evaluation of hexagonal solutions in the form of hexagonal deep neural networks (H-DNN).
+The realized hexagonal functionality had to be built from the ground up as hexagonal counterparts to otherwise conventional square image processing systems, for which hexagonal equivalents for artificial neural network operations, layers, and models had to be implemented.